Objectives and Importance of Financial Planning

 - Determine The Total Capital Requirements For a Business

 Financial planning is usually done by the business financial manager.
-The financial manager first looks at the business environment they operate in, this will tell him/her how sales performance of the business will look like in coming months or years.
+The financial manager first looks at the business environment they operate in, this will tell him/her how the sales performance of the business will look like in the coming months or years.
 If the sales are to take an upward trajectory he needs to plan for that.
 The business will need to increase its production to meet increasing sales so funds for this need to be sourced and allocated.